Many of you know the feeling. Itching. Burning. Really, really gross discharge.

 You’ve got a yeast infection.

-Yeast, or to be more science-y about it, Candida albicans, normally lives in small quantities in the vaginas.
+Yeast, or to be more science-y about it, Candida albicans, normally lives in small quantities in the vagina.
 However, sometimes you can get an overgrowth because of a variety of factors, leading to burning, itching, discharge and pain.

 If it is the first time you’ve had these symptoms, it’s best to have your symptoms checked out by a doctor.
 Since recurrent yeast infections can be a sign that something else is amiss, don’t hesitate to find a health care practitioner and get things checked out.
 (Seriously.
 I had a friend go to the doctor with a yeast infection she couldn’t kick – turns out she was pregnant.
 Hello.)
 If you have your period as well as a suspected yeast infection, use pads on the day of your doctor’s appointment since tampons and cups can make it harder for your doc to assess your discharge.